Driving Employment Pathways

 The inclusion of an evidenced based approach with the support of TAFE (teachers and students) to implement the ABCD methodology including asset mapping will highlight what we as a community have and the gaps in resources that need to be filled.

-Singleton has at least two cars dedicated to supporting eligible young people to achieve 120 supervised driving hours.
+Singleton has two vehicles dedicated to supporting eligible young people to achieve 120 supervised driving hours.